 There are two types of antibiotics: bacteriostatic drugs are antibiotics that inhibit the growth of bacteria, and bactericidal drugs are those that kill bacteria.

 However, antibiotics are non-discriminatory when it comes to eliminating bacteria.
 The growth of both bad and good bacteria are inhibited or they are both killed outright.

 So, long-term use or over-use of antibiotics can greatly weaken a dog's immune system, making the dog more prone to health issues, ranging from GI problems to yeast infections.

 More seriously, over-use of antibiotics have led to the rapid development of "super bugs" - bacteria that have developed resistance to the existing drugs on the market.

 Scientists have already acknowledged that our present technology cannot keep up with the bacteria's ability to mutate and develop resistance.
 What this means is that the more antibiotics we use today on our dogs, the more difficult it may be for vets to treat our dogs' future infectious diseases with any antibiotic.

 Canine antibiotics should therefore be prescribed only when strictly necessary.
 They should only be used to treat infections and illnesses that have already set in, or have already progressed speedily.
-However, they should not be given to dogs as preventative medicines, unless it is absolutely necessary to do so.
+They should not be given to dogs as preventative medicines, unless it is absolutely necessary to do so.

 The most common side effect caused by canine antibiotics is allergic reactions to the drugs.
 In fact, antibiotics cause more allergic reactions in dogs than any other group of drugs.